Somewhere Near Tapachula is the heartfelt true story of Mision Mexico, a children's refuge started by Australian couple Alan and Pam Skuse.

 Directed and produced by Australian surfing filmmakers Stefan Hunt and Jonno Durrant of Surfing 50 States, the film premiers in Sydney on 25th February 2010 at Dendy Opera Quays and will tour around Australia.

-With 6 kids of their own in Australia, Pam and Alan set off for Tapachula in November 2000 to volunteer for 12 months at the Mision Mexico orphanage where their daughter had previously volunteered.
+With six kids of their own in Australia, Pam and Alan set off for Tapachula in November 2000 to volunteer for 12 months at the Mision Mexico orphanage, where their daughter had previously volunteered.

-Shortly into their stay the major benefactor withdrew and the kids were to be turned onto the street.
-The couple’s volunteering adventure quickly turned into a life saving endevour and Mision Mexico, Giving Love, Life and Hope was born.
+Shortly into their stay, the major benefactor withdrew, and the kids were to be turned onto the street.
+The couple’s volunteering adventure quickly turned into a life-saving endeavor, and Mision Mexico, Giving Love, Life, and Hope, was born.

-11 months later, and the wacky duo Jonno and Stefan have completed their second feature award winning* documentary.
-With 22 shows planned Australia wide and the massive goal of raising $100,000 for Mision Mexico, the tour is bound to be full of amazing experiences.
+With 22 shows planned Australia-wide and the massive goal of raising $100,000 for Mision Mexico, the tour is bound to be full of amazing experiences.

 "100% of the profits from Somewhere Near Tapachula will be donated to the Mision Mexico 'Future Fund'.
 This will allow kids to attend university and follow their dreams, something they never thought was possible," says Jonno Durrant.